-We (<- confidential to 2:15-3:05 class) were talking about distraction last week.
-Later (in 3/28) we’ll hear Pete McEachen in ENGR–last semester he mentioned that engineers are merchants of peoples’ attention.
+One of the speakers in ENGR is Pete McEachen; in his lecture last semester, he mentioned that engineers are merchants of peoples’ attention.
 Which got me thinking: What ethical imperative do engineers have in this business of attention merchantry?
-Some cars’ touchscreens don’t work when they are in motion, even for the person in the passenger seat, which is kind of a blunt tool, but I get what the engineers of those cars cars are trying to do: prevent the car from being so attention-grabbing that it kills the driver.
+Some cars’ touchscreens don’t work when they are in motion, even for the person in the passenger seat, which is kind of a blunt tool, but I get what the engineers of those cars are trying to do: prevent the car from being so attention-grabbing that it kills the driver.
 That’s an example.
-What about the everpresent example of our personal devices?
-How was our attention considered and exploited in their development and engineering, I wonder?
+What about the ever-present example of our personal devices?
+How was our attention considered and exploited in their development and engineering?

 This excellent and freaky piece, “The scientists who make apps addictive,” from 1843 magazine, explores that question.
 It follows a group that applies principles of psychology to its engineering of apps.
 For example: